Du Sens, de l’Audace, de la Fantaisie et de l’Imagination, is a collective of visual artists founded in 2001 by Stéphane Brisset and Dalila Ladjal.

 SAFI works, learns, dreams, shares, imagines, transmits from plants.
-Not conserved nature, nor domesticated nature, but the more complex nature of wasteland, city borders, where play remains possible while posing the challenges of urban development.
+Not conserved nature, nor domesticated nature, but the more complex ecosystems of wasteland or city borders, where play remains a possibility, in posing a challenge to urban development.

 The collective explores resources, feeds on encounters, takes the time of residence, wandering and experimentation to take the pulse of the territories crossed.
 It highlights, in light, the intimate conversation between men and their environment.